lltc-itech/lab-5-the-navigator-part-2-timberm/README.md

 ...
 ```

-The end result will look like this:
+The end result *might* look like this, but you are free to style it however you wish:

 ![final result](assets/example.png)